Foreign relations of Israel: Mongolia

 In October 1991 the official relationship of Mongolia and Israel began.
-Ariel Sharon visited in Mongolia in 2001, when he was minister in the Likud government.
+Ariel Sharon visited in Mongolia in 2001, when he was prime minister in the Likud government.
 Israelis wishing to enter Mongolia are exempt from arming a visa in advance.
 The Mongolian immigration authorities tend to provide visitors to the country a 30 days visa on their arrival.
 One can extend the visa fee and the extension is at the discretion of the authorities.

 An academic delegation from the Hebrew University in Jerusalem visited the Mongolian National University in August 2010.
 During the visit, an agreement was signed for cooperation between universities.
 In 2012, the Israeli Deputy Foreign Minister Danny Ayalon visited and signed an agreement with the Mongolian Minister of Education which included collaboration between universities and institutions of higher education, in which Mongolians will learn about Israel and the Holocaust and Israel will learn about the heritage and history of Mongolia.
 It was also agreed on expanding ties between the two countries and embassies.